mattdavis0351/mongodb-labs/exercises/mongo-shell/advanced-mongo-queries.md

 - Whenever a field is accessed as the **key**, it is written as it is.
 We've seen numerous examples of this starting from our very first filtering query `db.movieDetails.count({"rated": "PG-13"})`.
     - Here the field `rated` is used as a key and is simply written as `rated`.

-- Whenever a field is accessed as the **value**, which you'll see frequently in the aggregation pipeline queries, it is denoted with a `$` before the name.
+- Whenever a field is accessed as the **value**, which you'll see frequently in the aggregation pipeline queries, it is denoted with a `$` before the name and must be in quotes.
 For example, in the query above, you saw `{_id: "$Batting_Hand"}`.
     - Here the field `Batting_Hand` is used as a value and written as `$Batting_Hand`.
-In this case, `$BattingHand` is acting as a variable or a placeholder for each of its distinct values ("NULL", "Left_Hand", "Right_Hand") which are then returned in the output documents.
+In this case, `$Batting_Hand` is acting as a variable or a placeholder for each of its distinct values ("NULL", "Left_Hand", "Right_Hand") which are then returned in the output documents.
+- `playerCountByBattingHand` is a user-defined label, we could've named that anything we wanted.

 **Exercise 2** :computer: